ABOUT Mission: AstroAccess

 Professor Stephen Hawking floating during a ZERO-G flight in 2007.
 Hawking said of this experience, “For me, this was true freedom.
 People who know me well say that my smile was the biggest they'd ever seen.
 I was Superman for those few minutes."
 Credit: Steve Boxall/ ZERO-G.

 Image Description: Eric Ingram, a mobility ambassador, floats in zero-gravity.
-Credit: ZERO-G
+Credit: ZERO-G.

 Motivation